Sona Ram Sinku

 Sonaram Sinku is an Indian politician from Jharkhand and a member of the Indian National Congress.
 He was elected as a member of the Legislative Assembly of Jharkhand from Jaganathpur Assembly constituency in 2019 and retained his seat in the 2024 assembly elections.

 On February 21, 2025, Sonaram Sinku was appointed a member of the Tribes Advisory Council in the Jharkhand government.
 Later, on March 4, 2025, he was appointed the Deputy Chief Whip of Jharkhand government.
-With this appointment, he was accorded the status of a Minister of State in the Jharkhand government..
+With this appointment, he was accorded the status of a Minister of State in the Jharkhand government.

 In the 2024 Jharkhand Vidhan Sabha elections, Sinku defeated Geeta Koda, the wife of former Jharkhand Chief Minister Madhu Koda and a former Member of Parliament.

+On 19 August 2026, Sinku was appointed President of the West Singhbhum District Congress Committee under the Congress's Sangathan Srijan Abhiyan.
+The appointment was announced by the Indian National Congress in an official press release dated 19 August 2026.

 Early life

-Sona Ram Sinku was born in a farmer’s family and rose to prominence through his active involvement in grassroots politics.
+Sona Ram Sinku was born in a farmer's family and rose to prominence through his active involvement in grassroots politics.
 During the 1990s, when Jharkhand was part of Bihar, he became a key figure in the movement advocating for the creation of a separate Jharkhand state.